Sorlock - Sorcerer Warlock Multiclass Build - Baldur's Gate 3 (BG3)

 Skills and Expertise

 Overall, the skills should be impacted by your roleplaying and background decisions.
 However, you would still want those that will give you the best benefits.
-My recommendations are to pick those at which you have a high ability modifier:
+My recommendations are to pick those at which you have a high ability modifier Charisma:

 - Intimidation